hexchat/documentation/building.rst

 JHBuild
 ~~~~~~~

-JHBuild is the alternative method; this is how the *official* HexChat.app is built.
+JHBuild is the alternative method.
 It uses the quartz backend as well as a more native theme.
 It can be more hands on and complex than the automated Homebrew method.

 1. Follow the instructions on Gnome's site for `Building on OSX`_